bry/dockerfiles/README.md

 # dockerfiles
-Dockerfiles used on desktop and servers for creating baseline projects
+Dockerfiles used on desktop and servers for creating baseline desktop or server images